About our data

 - formal sign-off by Shell’s senior country leaders.

-The Carbon Reporting Committee (CRC), which was formed in 2021, is tasked with ensuring that greenhouse gas (GHG) emissions measures, both absolute emissions and carbon intensity, and associated metrics, comply with all regulatory and legal requirements.
+The Carbon Reporting Committee, which was formed in 2021, is tasked with ensuring that greenhouse gas emission measures – absolute emissions and carbon intensity, and associated metrics – comply with all regulatory and legal requirements.

-The Report Review Panel of independent experts helps ensure our reporting is balanced, relevant and responsive to stakeholders’ interests.
+The Report Review Panel of independent experts helps ensure our reporting is balanced, relevant and responsive to stakeholder interests.

-LRQA Limited has provided limited assurance of our net carbon intensity (measured and reported using the Net Carbon Footprint methodology), Scope 1 and Scope 2 greenhouse gas (GHG) emissions data under operational control for 2021 and Scope 3 greenhouse gas emissions from energy products included in our net carbon intensity.
-Limited assurance means nothing has come to the auditor’s attention that would indicate that the greenhouse gas data and information as presented in the Greenhouse Gas Assertion were not materially correct.
+LRQA has provided limited assurance of our net carbon intensity (measured and reported using the Net Carbon Footprint methodology), Scope 1 and Scope 2 greenhouse gas emissions data under operational control for 2022, and Scope 3 greenhouse gas emissions from energy products included in our net carbon intensity.
+Limited assurance means nothing has come to the verifier’s attention that would indicate the greenhouse gas data and information, as presented in the Net Carbon Intensity Assertion and the Greenhouse Gas Statement/Assertion, were not materially correct.
 The most recent assurance statements are available at www.shell.com/ghg.